 The infrastructure layer sits right below the application layer and is composed of IT assets like operating systems, hypervisors, networking equipment, databases and middleware as well as the physical boxes that everything runs on.

 Zenoss boasts paying customers like Motorola, Deutsche Bank, Rackspace, VMware, Formica, iStock, CapGemini, Joie de Vivre Hotel Group, Federated Media, UTHSC, Fox Racing and TheLadders.
-Included in the Zenoss Web user interface are screens for browsing monitored infrastructure, configuring, monitoring events
+Included in the Zenoss Web user interface are screens for browsing monitored infrastructure, configuring, monitoring events and performing all the tasks an operations worker must do to monitor a data center.

 A configuration management database (CMDB) also comes bundled in Zenoss.
 Compared with the more abstract and IT Infrastructure Library (ITIL)-driven uses that you'd regularly see associated with a CMDB, Zenoss uses its CMDB more as a centralized data store for all of its data center metrics and models.
 Priests of ITIL may prefer to call it an asset database and metrics data warehouse.
 Indeed, Zenoss says that the data store is often used by customers for reporting and other analysis.